Cyb3r-Jak3/portfolio-website/README.md

 ![Chromium HSTS preload](https://img.shields.io/hsts/preload/www.jwhite.network?style=flat-square)

 This is source code (if you could call it that) for my website.
-All this repo contains is the html, css and javascript.
+All this repo contains is the html, css and javascript as well as other assorted files.
+I have a docker image that I use to test my HTML and CSS available [here](https://github.com/jwhite1st/html5validator-docker).

 My resume is also available if you would rather download it from here as well as my public key.
 ![Keybase PGP](https://img.shields.io/keybase/pgp/jake1st)